Swimming

 How will I know what swimming level to register my child in? |

-View the swimming lesson transition chart which shows which Lifesaving Society Swim for Life program swimmers will move into based on their current or previous Red Cross Swim Kids or Westcoast Preschool program.
-You can view what swimming lessons your child has completed as well as what lesson they are currently registered in my logging onto your registration account:
+You can view what swimming lessons your child has completed as well as what lesson they are currently registered in by logging onto your registration account:

 How do I prepare for registration*? |